 Narcissists can be a nightmare to talk to, especially when that narcissist is your parent.
-Try as you might, having a healthy, open, and mutually beneficial conversation with a narcissistic parent is rarely easy, and efforts to do so can be emotionally taxing.
+Try as you may, having a healthy, open, and mutually beneficial conversation with a narcissistic parent is rarely easy, and efforts to do so can be emotionally taxing.

 If you live with a narcissistic parent or you’ve moved away but you’re still in contact, the good news is that there are some actionable steps you can take, starting today, to make sure you get your needs met and your voice and opinion heard.

 In this article, we’ll help you figure out how to talk to a narcissistic parent without ending up feeling hopeless, powerless, exhausted, or generally bad about yourself.
 We’ll explore what it means to be a narcissist, the consequences of narcissistic behavior on family members, and how to deal with a narcissistic parent.

 This article is for anyone who has felt lost, confused, or frustrated under a narcissist’s parenting style.
 So, read it and save it to come back to whenever you need it, and feel free to share it with a friend who may also be struggling to keep their sanity due to a narcissistic parent.

 What is a narcissist?

 A narcissist is someone who shows narcissistic tendencies or has a full-blown narcissistic personality disorder (NPD).
 Narcissists have an inflated sense of self and prioritize their own wants and needs above those of others to the point that others’ wants and needs are completely ignored or forgotten about.

 Of course, we all should prioritize our own well-being and see to others after, just as you should put on your own oxygen mask on an airplane before helping anyone else.
 The important thing is that we do see others after and make sure we help those we love as much as we can.

 Narcissists see to themselves and even manipulate and take advantage of other people to meet their own wants and needs.